Identifying the best Spanish tapas is of course an impossible task, but pointing to some favorites is marginally easier.

 One of the most typical and beloved tapas of Valencia are clóchinas, slightly smaller than the regular mussels you find throughout Spain.
 Known as the Mediterranean mussel, it is only be found in the seawaters around Valencia.
 Its flavor is more intense precisely because of the high concentration of salt in the Mediterranean.

-Brogan Abroad says a great place to try them is Bar La Pilareta, in the Barrio del Carmen in Valencia's Old Town.
+Brogan Abroad says you'll find these and some of the best tapas in Valencia's Old town in Bar La Pilareta, in the Barrio del Carmen in Valencia's Old Town.
 Bar La Pilareta is a turn of the 20th century establishment that still displays the original tiles, lamp fittings and an impressive wooden bar of the era.
 It is also known as ‘Casa de las Clóchinas’ (House of the Clóchinas), so there is no better place to try them.

 They are steamed in salt water with a little bit of garlic and paprika and served with bread.
 It couldn't be simpler.